Victory Capital Management Inc. Has $2.48 Million Stake in Vital Farms, Inc. (NASDAQ:VITL)

-Victory Capital Management Inc. trimmed its holdings in shares of Vital Farms, Inc. (NASDAQ:VITL – Get Rating) by 24.2% in the fourth quarter, according to the company in its most recent Form 13F filing with the Securities and Exchange Commission (SEC).
+Victory Capital Management Inc. trimmed its stake in Vital Farms, Inc. (NASDAQ:VITL – Get Rating) by 24.2% during the 4th quarter, according to its most recent 13F filing with the Securities and Exchange Commission (SEC).
 The fund owned 166,505 shares of the company’s stock after selling 53,260 shares during the period.
-Victory Capital Management Inc.’s holdings in Vital Farms were worth $2,484,000 at the end of the most recent quarter.
+Victory Capital Management Inc.’s holdings in Vital Farms were worth $2,484,000 as of its most recent SEC filing.

 Vital Farms Stock Performance